 The brief asked us to undertake primary research to test our hypotheses, so my team and I designed a focus group questionnaire to guide a discussion with real creative industry professionals.
 I put on my best suit and made my way to an office in Farringdon where I met with some very successful individuals and tried not to embarrass myself too much.

 My team and I then wrote a short report on what we thought the client could do to attract more customers, sell more of their product, and grow steadily over the next five years.
 We considered potential hurdles to growth and suggested some ways in which they could be overcome.
 We used our primary research to back up most of our hypotheses, but also used it to adapt our final advice.

-After a lot of work, and some insightful advice from Matthew Batstone (the head of LAUNCH), my team and I submitted our project on time, and got through to the final round: presenting our findings to the client.
+After a lot of work, and some insightful advice from the NCH Careers Team, my team and I submitted our project on time, and got through to the final round: presenting our findings to the client.
 We put together a presentation and some notes and put on our suits again.
-We presented our work to the client and to Matthew and made it through to the other side — we held our ground and supported the team.
+We presented our work to the client and made it through to the other side — we held our ground and supported the team.

 Any scepticism I had about the benefits of the LAUNCH programme before are now gone.
-I genuinely learned a lot from Matthew and others this year, and I’m glad I had the opportunity to tackle a project like this one.
+I genuinely learned a lot this year, and I’m glad I had the opportunity to tackle a project like this one.